edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

   ---
   **NOTE**

-  The name that you enter is displayed as the instance alias in the AWS Management Console, and is used as the domain in the access URL to access your contact center.
+  The name that you enter is displayed as the instance alias in the AWS Management Console, and is used as the domain in the access URL to access your contact centre.
 The alias must be globally unique, meaning that an alias can be used only one time across all Amazon Connect instances and Regions.

   ---